TeamGalacticraft/Galacticraft/.github/CONTRIBUTING.md

 The pre-commit Git Hook runs the `spotlessCheck` Gradle task before each git commit and aborts committing if the check fails, after running the `spotlessApply` Gradle task.

-The pre-push Git Hook runs the `test` Gradle task before each git push and aborts pushing if the test fails.
+The pre-push Git Hook runs the `test` Gradle task before each git push to [TeamGalacticraft:main][main] and aborts pushing if the test fails.

 #### Commit Messages
 We use [conventional commits][conventional commits] specification to write commit messages.